saving-satoshi/saving-satoshi/README.md

 6. Run `yarn start` or `yarn dev` to spin up the development environment
 7. Open `http://localhost:3000` in your browser to access the site

+### Linting

+Before you write any git commit messages, there is a [Husky](https://typicode.github.io/husky/) hook that auto formats all staged files.
+If you would like to run the auto formatter yourself, before any files are staged, you can use the `yarn prettier:check` and/or the `yarn prettier` command(s).

+The Husky hook will execute when you add a commit message and the changes will be included in the commit.

 ## Roadmap

 This project was started during the [Bitcoin Designathon](http://event.bitcoin.design) in October 2022.
 It then continued with the [bolt.fun Legends of Lightning Tournament](https://makers.bolt.fun/project/saving-satoshi).

-Our first goal is to launch a V1 that provides a great basic experience around 2 chapters with lessons.
+Our first goal is to launch a V1 that provides a great basic experience.
 Then we'd like to get feedback from the community to ensure that we are building something that resonates.
 Ideally, we'd then like to make necessary adjustments and open up contributions to everyone.

 Some ideas we have for the future